Is Failed Back Syndrome causing my neck or back pain?

 If you have recently had spine surgery in the hopes of relieving your pain, and instead are experiencing consistent or more intense symptoms, call the Advanced Spine Center today.
 Our board certified, fellowship-trained spine surgeon, Dr. George S. Naseef, specializes in treating failed back syndrome.
 Honored four times as a Top Doctor by New Jersey Monthly Magazine, and recipient of the Patient’s Choice Award, he will work with you one-on-one to assess the effects of your failed surgery, and help you identify a suitable route forward.

-There can be multiple reasons for failed back syndrome, but one of the most common is a misdiagnosis of the original problem.
+There can be multiple reasons for failed back syndrome.
+However, one of the most common is a misdiagnosis of the original problem.
 Because so many spinal conditions can present themselves with similar symptoms, there can often be confusion or mistakes in diagnosing the true problem.
-For example, sciatica, herniated discs, spinal fractures, and spinal stenosis can all cause similar radicular symptoms, but can occur in different locations of the spine at the same time.
-Additionally, imaging of spinal tissues, such as nerves and discs can be difficult as these techniques do not always pick up these structures.
+For example, sciatica, herniated discs, spinal fractures, and spinal stenosis can all cause similar radicular symptoms.
+Yet, these conditions can also occur in different locations of the spine at the same time.
+Additionally, imaging of spinal tissues, such as nerves and discs, can be difficult as these techniques do not always pick up these structures.
 This can also lead to a lack of evidence of the source of pain and eventual misdiagnosis.

-Implant migration can also occur.
-This refers to when an intervertebral disc implant shifts out of its intended location, destabilizing the spine and painfully compressing nerve tissue.
+Implant Migration: Implant migration can also occur.
+This refers to when a spinal disc implant shifts out of its intended location, destabilizing the spine and painfully compressing nerve tissue.

 Failed Back Syndrome Treatment Options